HOME PAGE

 14.13: Darkness, stagnation, Negligence, and delusion: these come forth when Tamas increases, O Joy (son) of Kurus.

-14.14: When the embodied soul proceeds to dissolution when Sattva is on the ascent, that time he reaches the world of the pure and the knowers of the Highest.
+14.14: When the embodied proceeds to dissolution and Sattva is on the ascent, that time he reaches the world of the pure and the knowers of the Highest.

 14.15: Attaining dissolution during Rajas, (it) takes birth among those attached to action.
 In like manner, when one dissolves during Tamasic nature, he takes birth in an ignorant womb.